memes and the protocol aesthetic

 Envisioning memes as art’s endpoint is limited in thinking; rather, they are art’s escape velocity.
 They mark art’s migration from the bounds of the gallery walls and re-entry into the bloodstream of culture.
 Messy, unstable, uncredited, but vital.

 Today, art lives in content threads, remix rituals, social networks, ironic remediation, DMs and onchain.
 It is ephemeral but charged.
 Fast but deep.
-The meme is not a dilution - It is a distillation.
+Distilled.
 A new methodology of art is embodied here collective, recursive and alive.